TeamShadow/Tutorials/tutorials/source/singletons.rst

 In **Line 1** it *appears* that we are creating another ``OperationTracker`` object.
 This is not possible: both ``ot`` in the driver program and ``tracker`` in ``CovertOperation`` **are the same object**.
 That is why, after each time we use the ``get`` property to retrieve the value ``numOperations`` from ``ot``, it reflects the ``track.startMission()`` call from the ``OperationTracker`` constructor.
 We never needed to call ``startMission()`` on ``ot`` to increment the ``numOperations``.
 It is kept track of "behind the scenes" as we continue to create more ``CovertOperation`` objects.
 See the console output above.

 As a final note, it may seem strange that we never initializd the ``OperationTracker`` object with ``create``.
 If you tried to write ``OperationTracker tracker = OperationTracker:create();`` you would get a compile error.
 This makes sense.
 Again, the whole point of a ``singleton`` is to have one object of the class at a time.
-The object’s creation is handled in the first method where it appears.
+The object's creation is handled in the first method where it appears.

 A note on ``Console``